Carnegie Mellon University

 Internship in Psychology

-You can receive course credit for internships outside of the university that are directly relevant to your coursework.
+You can also receive course credit for internships outside of the university that are directly relevant to your coursework.
 To receive credit, you must have both an on-site internship supervisor and a faculty sponsor.

 If you are interested in receiving credit for an offsite internship, submit a completed internship form to Emilie O'Leary in Baker Hall 343.